Jbub320/TestRep/README.md

-this is a test that will help everyone cough, cough, not I mean totally will.
+this is a text color changer